 Relational vs. flat file systems

 Although many marketers have recognized the benefits of relational databases for several years now, surprisingly few email service providers (ESPs) support them—although iPost does.
-If you’re planning to take your segmentation to a new level this year, or to increase the sophistication of your email marketing, you need to know how a relational database differs from the usual flat file one—and how critical this might turn out to be when choosing your new ESP.
+If you’re planning to take your segmentation to a new level this year, or to increase the sophistication of your email marketing, you need to know how a relational database differs from the usual flat-file one—and how critical this might turn out to be when choosing your new Email Service Provider.

-Why flat file formats fall flat for marketers
+Flat file formats aren’t ideal for email marketers

 A flat file database is limited in functionality.
 In a flat data file, you have to add a new field or overwrite the existing value every time you want to add new data.
 This expansion means you can only get a “low res” version of data surrounding a member (and by member, we mean customer, subscriber, etc.).